Exabyte-io/documentation/docs/jobs/ui/explorer.md

 ## Cluster - Queue & Cores

-Here, the [name and queue](/infrastructure/ui/compute.md) of the [cluster](/infrastructure/clusters/overview.md) where the Job is executed are shown.
+These are the [name of the cluster](/infrastructure/clusters/overview.md) and the compute [queue](/infrastructure/resource/queues.md) therein where the Job is executed.
 The number of computational nodes and CPU cores are also indicated.

 ## Run & Wait Time